Interstate 5

 This mileage sign provides the distance to the Oregon cities of Ashland (27 miles) and Medford (40 miles).
 This is the first time either city appears on a California mileage sign, and it also marks a brief shift in control cities, since Portland does not appear on this mileage sign.
 Photo taken 03/31/05.

-The next exit on Interstate 5 north is Exit 789, Junction Siskiyou County Route A-28, Copco Road east to Henley and Hornbrook.
+The next exit on Interstate 5 north is Exit 789, Siskiyou County A-28, Copco Road east to Henley and Hornbrook.
 This is the final signed county route along Interstate 5 north within the state of California.
 Photo taken 03/31/05.

-A standalone trailblazer shield assembly for Siskiyou County Route A-28 is posted prior to Exit 789.
+A standalone trailblazer for Siskiyou County A-28 is posted prior to Exit 789.
 Photo taken 03/31/05.

 The next exit on Interstate 5 north is Exit 790, Hornbrook Highway east to Hornbrook and Ditch Creek Road west into ranchlands.
 Photo taken 03/31/05.